Brain-like Variational Inference

 Notably, the leak term in \cref{eq:dyna-main}---which stems from the KL term in \cref{eq:free-energy-poisson}---disappears in this discrete-time update.
-This is because we perform only a single step per time point, and no longer assume a static prior, but one that evolves continuously over time (\cref{fig:online-kl}).
+This is because we perform only a single step per time point in the online setting, where the prior evolves continuously over time (\cref{fig:online-kl}).
 In \cref{sec:appendix:sequence-free-energy}, we derive the general form of free energy for sequences, and in \cref{sec:appendix:static-vs-online}, we explain why the KL contribution vanishes in the single-update limit.

 \paragraph{Lateral competition as a stabilizing mechanism.} The recurrent connectivity matrix, $\dec{W} \! \coloneqq \dec{\Phi}^T\!\dec{\Phi}$, has a stabilizing effect.
 To demonstrate this, we transform the discrete-time dynamics in \cref{eq:discrete-update} from membrane potentials to firing rates, yielding the following multiplicative update for neuron $i$: